Cost of solar panels in Colorado (2025)

 Solar incentives, tax credits and rebates in Colorado

-The federal solar investment tax credit (ITC) is still the best financial incentive for going solar in Colorado.
+The federal solar investment tax credit (ITC) is another big incentive for most homeowners.
 The ITC credits 30% of the system’s total cost — including equipment, labor and permits — toward what you owe on federal income taxes.

 Don’t get confused: The ITC is not a rebate or a refund.
 It is a credit that goes toward what you owe on federal income taxes the year your system becomes operational.
 Any unused portion of the credit rolls over into future tax years.